Pavia: Early modern

+Modern History

 In 1814, it again came under Austrian administration.
 In 1818 the works on the Naviglio Pavese were completed: the canal, conceived as a waterway between Milan, Pavia and Ticino and as an irrigation canal, contributed to the development of the city, so much so that a few years after its construction, in 1821, Borgo Calvenzano was built behind the Visconti Castle, a long series of arcaded buildings where there were warehouses, taverns, shipping and customs offices, hotels, stables, all in support of inland navigation.
 In 1820 the first steamships began to operate in the Pavia dock and, between 1854 and 1859, the Österreichischer Lloyd organized a regular navigation line, again using steamships, between Pavia, Venice and Trieste.
 With the Second War of Italian Independence (1859) and the unification of Italy one year later, Pavia passed, together with the rest of Lombardy, to the Kingdom of Italy.
 In 1894 Albert Einstein's father moved to Pavia to start a business supplying electrical materials, the Einstein.
 The Einsteins lived in the city in the same building (Palazzo Cornazzani) where Ugo Foscolo and Ada Negri had lived.
 The young Albert came to the family several times between 1895 and 1896.
 During his time in Italy he wrote a short essay with the title "On the Investigation of the State of the Ether in a Magnetic Field".

 In 1943 Pavia was occupied by the German army.
 In September 1944, the US air forces carried out several bombings on the city with the aim of destroying the three bridges over the Ticino, strategic for supplying men.
 Weapons and provisions the German units engaged along the Gothic line.
 These operations led to the destruction of the Ponte Coperto and resulted in the deaths of 119 civilians.
-Allied troops entered the city on April 30, 1945.
+Allied troops entered the city on 30 April 1945.
 At the institutional referendum of 2 June 1946 Pavia assigned 67.1% of the votes to the Republic, while the monarchy obtained only 38.2%.